stock trader vs stock broker: What's the difference?

 Stock traders buy and sell stocks on their behalf, while stock brokers are licensed professionals who help others buy and sell stocks.

-In this blog post, we’ll discover the distinction between stock traders and stock brokers, and explain what each role entails.
+In this blog post, we’ll discover the difference between stock traders and stock brokers, and explain what each role entails.

 What Do Traders and Brokers Do?

-Traders, on the other hand, tend to buy or sell securities based on the wishes of a portfolio manager at an investment firm.
+Stock traders, on the other hand, tend to buy or sell securities based on the wishes of a portfolio manager at an investment firm.
 A trader may be assigned certain accounts and charged with creating an investment strategy that best suits that client.
-Traders work in different markets like stocks, debt, derivatives, commodities, and forex among others.
+Stock traders work in different markets like stocks, debt, derivatives, commodities, and forex among others.
 They may specialize in one type of investment or asset class.

 Stock traders earn profits from successful trades and may face losses when their trades go sour.
 Stock brokers are compensated through commissions, fees, or a percentage of the assets under management.